Neotys-Labs/helm-dynamic-infrastructure/Readme.md

 # Introduction

 This chart deploys user credentials to use Neoload Web Dynamic infrastructure on a kubernetes cluster.
-Details chapter explain what this chart create in the Kubernetes cluster.
+In the (details chapter)[#details] you can have an overview of every objects created in the Kubernetes cluster.

 ## Prerequisites